indiana-university/automated-transcription-service/aws/terraform/README.md

 # AWS Infrastructure

 Terraform code to deploy the infrastructure used in ATS.
-These files are used by Part II of the AWS deployment.